 The song I was on about when my thoughts were rambling.

-Posted on Dec 12, 2019, in WRITTEN WORKS and tagged Culture & identity, Emotions, humanity, In Yer Face poetry, MY WORLD, Nature, rants, Reflection, WRITING.
+Posted on Dec 12, 2019, in CREATIVE WRITING CORNER and tagged Culture & identity, Emotions, humanity, In Yer Face poetry, MY WORLD, Nature, rants, Reflection, WRITING.
 Bookmark the permalink.
 31 Comments.